hturnbull93/bank-node/README.md

 Sinon is installed with `npm install --save-dev sinon`

 In `test/accountFeatureTest.js` wrote a feature test similar to the above acceptance criteria, using sinon fake timers to mock the date.
 Red.

+Part of solving the feature is to implement `Transaction`s.

+### Transactions

+- [ ] 4.1

+> As a Customer,
+> So I know when each transaction happened,
+> I want transactions on my statement to have the date

+In `test/transactionTest.js` wrote a test for the `display` method of the `Transaction` class to return a formatted string, with the formatted date in the first column.
+Red.

 <!-- Links -->